MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements-llm.md

 - Bing News Search
 - Bing Video Search
 - Bing Web Search
+- Bing Custom Search
 - Bing Spell Check
 - Bing Autosuggest

-Note use of Bing Custom Search and Bing Visual Search is not included in Bing Search APIs, with your LLM.
+Note use of Bing Visual Search is not included in Bing Search APIs, with your LLM.

 ## Definitions